HappyRay/testscribe/docs/index.markdown

 For example
 > ((m(test_data.simple.C), test_data.simple.C())

 The generated test won't be correct.
-The displayed output is still correct however.
+The displayed output is still correct, however.

 An alternative is to create a wrapper function.
 For example: foo_wrapper(o: test_data.simple.C)